-Click the titles to listen for free on Spotify or Youtube and be sure to check out our brilliant "Meet the composer" workshops at a Holiday Camp near you!
+Here's just some of our favourite classical pieces for children.
+Click the titles to listen for free on Spotify below.
+Be sure to check out our brilliant "Meet the Composer" workshops at a Holiday Camp near you too!

 Britten composed these songs for pupils at a school where his brother was headmaster.
 They are a fun to listen to but even more fun to sing along with!
 Listen out for the imitation of birdcalls in Cuckoo, and how the same short simple tune is arranged in different ways in Old Abram Brown.

 Prokofiev wrote this piece in just four days!
 The story is told by a narrator and an orchestra, where various instruments play different characters - Peter is portrayed by the string instruments (violin, viola, cello, double bass), the flutes are the birds, the clarinets are the cat, the oboes are the duck, and the big bad wolf is played by the french horns.
 When you listen to the piece can you think why Prokofiev might have chosen to give these characters to those instruments in particular?